picandocodigo/List-Category-Posts/readme.txt

 Template system has changed.
 Custom templates should be stored in wordpress theme folder.

 == Changelog ==

+= 0.11.2 =
+* Another minimal bug fixed with the excerpt...

 = 0.11.1 =
 * Fixed small bug which made the excerpt show up everytime...
 (Sorry :S)